 - Preheating is necessary for good results when baking cakes, cookies, pastries and breads.
-After the oven has reached the desired temperature, the preheat melody sounds once. - The heating elements turn off immediately when the door is opened.
-They will turn on again approximately 5 seconds after the door is closed.
-If the oven door is left open for more than 30 minutes, all settings are canceled. - Touch Lower Clear/Off to cancel Bake at any time.
+After the oven has reached the desired temperature, the preheat melody sounds once. - · The heating elements turn off when the door is opened.
+They will turn on again after the door is closed. - Touch Lower Clear/Off to cancel Bake at any time.